The Eat with Care blog

 And do you want 100% pasture-raised pork?
 It’s hard to find this, especially in northern climates.
 Ask a farmer how long their pastured animals are outside during the year, and what their indoor conditions are like.

 Yes, this is all immensely confusing.
-I believe it’s the outgrowth of good intentions, though — whoever got these two labels into circulation in American agriculture wanted to highlight the special way these animals are raised.
+I believe it’s the outgrowth of good intentions, though — the people who got these two labels into circulation wanted to highlight the special way these animals are raised.
 (Go here to learn how these labels are enforced.)

 With this information, though, you’ll hopefully know what you’re buying next time you’re in a store or at a market.
 You can also impress your friends when ordering at a restaurant — or just get them so confused that they order the tortellini.